sergisolis/VCE-Projects/LAB 2/README.txt

 APP WORKFLOW
+      STRUCTURE
+        -p2 contains all the server side files
+        -www contains all the client side files

     LOGIN
         - On enter, the user must enter three required fields (name, password, avatar) and click the login button in order to create the websocket connection.